ChrstphrHll/npc_gen/students/Kazoan Windward.md

 ### Description
 - Firbolg Ranger from Verdain
 - 2nd year Assault student in Treskal
-- shoulder length wavy black hair that's well kept, Pale Green eyes, and Pale Gray skin
+- long curly auburn hair that's plain, Pale Green eyes, and Pale Gray skin
 - Is Restrained and Vague, and has Austerity as their ideal

 ### Organizations